 There is an old adage that states: “Necessity is the mother of invention.”
+There are many forms of creative inspiration.
 For those of you who have ever used a common object to fix an uncommon problem, or an uncommon object to fix a common problem, you know that this is true.
 Mimicking the central character in a long running TV series, it might be called the “MacGyver” effect.
 The movie Apollo 13 was full of examples of human innovation that were very real.

 In looking for sources of inspiration opportunities to spark creativity, there are many things which have inspired creative acts or innovative solutions.
 These “sparks” are an important part of the creative process.
 Here are some of the documented historical examples of sources of inspiration.